cea-hpc/modules/doc/source/module.rst

     .. versionadded:: 4.7

+.. envvar:: MODULES_LMVARIANT

+ A colon separated list of the variant instantiated through :mfcmd:`variant` statements by all loaded *modulefiles* (see :ref:`Module variants` section).
+ Each element in this list starts by the name of the loaded *modulefile* followed by all the variant definitions set during the load of this module.
+ The loaded modulefile and each of its variant definition are separated by the ampersand character.
+Each variant definition starts with the variant name, followed by the variant value set, then a flag to know if variant is of the Boolean type and last element in this definition is a flag to know if the chosen value is the default one for this variant and if it has been automatically set or not.
+These four elements composing the variant definition are separated by the pipe character.

+ This environment variable is intended for :command:`module` command internal use to get knowledge of the variant value defined by the loaded *modulefiles* in order to keep environment consistent when requirements are set over a specific variant value or just to report these variant values when listing loaded modules.

+ .. only:: html

+    .. versionadded:: 4.8

 .. envvar:: MODULES_MCOOKIE_VERSION_CHECK

  If set to ``1``, the version set in the Modules magic cookie in modulefile